CHESHIRE -- The start of 2013 is shaping up to be a busy time for the Adams-Cheshire Regional School District (ACRSD).

 Two other major projects are also slated for January: renewing the district's regional agreement and updating its five-year plan.

 At Monday's meeting, Gordon said the former is planned for early in January, and the latter should see progress later that month.

-ACRSD committee Chair Paul Butler said the district's regional agreement need only consist of a continuation of the prior agreement after ridding
+ACRSD committee Chair Paul Butler said the district's regional agreement need only consist of a continuation of the prior agreement after ridding it of outdated information.

 Regarding the new five-year plan, district business administrator David Hinkell said officials plan to have it go into effect July 1, 2013.